Proper Shopify Linking Practices for Better Ranking on Search Engines

 How can I find orphan pages on my Shopify store?

-Orphan pages - pages with zero internal links pointing to them - almost never rank, so finding and fixing them is high-leverage SEO work.
-The fastest method on Shopify: export your sitemap (yoursite.com/sitemap.xml) into a list of URLs, then crawl your store with a tool like Screaming Frog (free up to 500 URLs) or Ahrefs Site Audit.
-Compare the list of indexed/sitemap URLs against the list of URLs the crawler reached by following internal links.
+Orphan pages (pages with zero internal links pointing to them) almost never rank, so finding and fixing them is high-impact SEO work.
+The fastest method on Shopify: export your sitemap at yoursite.com/sitemap.xml into a list of URLs, then crawl your store with a tool like Screaming Frog (free up to 500 URLs) or Ahrefs Site Audit.
+Compare the sitemap URL list against the URLs the crawler reached by following internal links.
 Anything in the sitemap but NOT reachable by crawling is an orphan.
-Common culprits: discontinued products that stay published, old blog posts that fell out of navigation, and pages created via apps that don’t auto-link from anywhere.
-Fix orphans by adding at least one contextual in-content link from a related post or page - navigation/footer links count for less than in-text links.
+Common culprits: discontinued products that stay published, old blog posts that fell out of navigation, and pages created via apps that do not auto-link from anywhere.
+Fix orphans by adding at least one contextual in-content link from a related post or page.
+Navigation and footer links count for less than in-text links.

 -